 In France, this is the only allowable grape used in the Clairette de Die appellation which produces sparkling wine.
 Clairette is also used to produce Sparkling wine in other countries which are most notably South Africa and Australia.

-Clairette can be paired many different types of seafood.
+Clairette can be paired many different types of seafood and many vegatable dishes.
 However, it’s a perfect match for shellfish and a myriad of soft and hard cheeses.

 Clairette grows best in warm weather and limestone soils.
 It’s an easy grape to grow and it usually ripens early.
-Wines made from 100% Clairtte do not age well as the wines are easily prone to early oxidation.
-They need to be drunk in their youth for their up front, fruity quality.
+Wines made from 100% Clairette do not age well as the wines are easily prone to early oxidation.
+They need to be drunk in their youth for their up front, bright, fruity quality.